bgporter/animator/README.md

 ## Design Goals

 * *Lightweight* If no effects are being run, there's no runtime overhead.
 * *Flexible* Adding new types of animation curves is simple, typically only requiring the creation of a new C++ class derived from an existing effect type and the overriding of a single method.
 Client code provides a pair of `lambda` objects to receive updates on frame updates and effect completion.
+Using the `Parametric` class, you can implement an effect by providing a single function that maps a floating point value in the range [0, 1] to a floating point output variable _mostly_ in the range [0, 1] (small excursions outside that range are permitted and can be useful!)
 * *Decoupled* Friz doesn't need or want to know anything about your application ; it just sends your code back a stream of values at regular intervals.
 * *Modern* Written using current (C++11 and later) capabilities and techniques.